 - ACC and Student Loan Calculations and payments

-- Digitally store expense receipts for 7 years
+- Digitally storing expense receipts for 7 years

-You’ll get all of this for just 1% of the self-employed income you process through Hnry, and it’s all calculated on a pay-as-you-go model – meaning you won’t have to pay Hnry until you get paid yourself.
+You’ll get all of this for just 1% of your self-employed income.
+Hnry fees are pay-as-you-earn, meaning you won’t have to pay Hnry until you get paid yourself.

 With Hnry, you no longer have to spend hours and thousands of dollars on systems that are incomplete, outdated, and simply unhelpful.